Royal Naval Hospital, Stonehouse: Layout

 West of the main quadrangle, facing the central block with its cupola, were a pair of gates flanked by lodges, which contained offices for the Agent and the Steward (who between them were responsible for the finances, stores, provisions and personnel of the hospital).
 Beyond these, in 1763 Rovehead built a pedimented terrace of houses, providing accommodation for the four senior officers of the hospital (the surgeon, the physician, the steward and the agent), who together formed the Council which governed the hospital in its early years (on behalf of the Sick and Hurt Board).
 At this time the Physician was the chief officer of the establishment.
 Behind the officers' terrace were stables and another set of houses for two clerks (who assisted the agent and the steward).

+The Navy's Sick & Hurt Board received a request from Mr Raggett, Dispenser, Plymouth Hospital December 24, 1772 for a supply of medicines and necessaries which Messers Cookworthy were ordered to supply with Raggett being instructed to only purchase those he did not already have in store.

-In 1795 a Governor (a post-captain) was appointed to oversee the hospital, with two lieutenants to serve as his deputies; none of them had medical responsibilities, instead they were appointed to maintain naval discipline among the patients.
+In 1795 a Governor (a post-captain) was appointed to oversee the hospital, with two Lieutenants to serve as his deputies; none of them had medical responsibilities, instead they were appointed to maintain naval discipline among the patients.
 Subsequently, in 1804, two sets of residences were built facing each other across the green in front of the officers' terrace: one contained a pair of houses (for the Governor and the second physician), the other contained three (for the second surgeon and two lieutenants).
 At the same time another detached house was built nearby for the chaplain.

 Directly opposite the water gate (with its jetty) was the main entrance from the street, which was flanked by a pair of lodges which provided accommodation for officers of the Royal Marine detachment which provided a guard for the Hospital; the Marines themselves were accommodated in a small barracks just outside the gate, similar in design to the nearby (and near-contemporary) Stonehouse Royal Marine Barracks.
 Later, police took over guard duty, and the barracks became a police station; in 1911 the main gate was shifted a hundred yards to the south, which brought the barracks within the main perimeter.